jperkin/www.perkin.org.uk/_posts/2008-12-09-jumpstart-from-osx.markdown

 If this happens, I recommend making more cups of tea until you happen to return in time to change the BIOS settings.
-If you aren't able to do this for a while, you may need to add the extra steps 8, 9 and 10 titled "Visit The Bathroom".
+If you aren't able to do this for a while, you may need to add the extra steps 8, 9 and 10 titled &ldquo;Visit The Bathroom&rdquo;.